Quick Korean Cucumber Salad (Oi Muchim)

 How to make Korean Cucumber Salad (Oi Muchim)

-Step 5: Using your fingers and thumb, rub the Korean chili paste to loosen up and mingle with other seasoning ingredients.
+- Using your fingers and thumb, rub the Korean chili paste to loosen up and mingle with other seasoning ingredients.

-Step 6: Start tossing the cucumber all together until cucumber slices are well coated with the seasoning.
+- Start tossing the cucumber all together until cucumber slices are well coated with the seasoning.
 Taste and add more salt if needed

-How to store Korean cucumber salad
+What to serve with Korean cucumber salad

 This recipe was originally posted in June 2010.
 I’ve updated the recipe with a few changes, new photos, and more information.

-Quick Korean Cucumber Salad (Oi Muchim)
+Spicy Korean Cucumber Salad (Oi Muchim)

 Ingredients

-- 1 tsp kosher salt
+- 1/2 tsp kosher salt

 - 1/4 small onion, thinly sliced, or 1 green onion, finely chopped